mkorthof/freenom-script/README.md

 Optionally you can schedule the script to run automatically.
 The installer creates "/etc/cron.d/freenom" or systemd timers in 'system mode' so the script runs at certain intervals.
 It will output a message with instructions on how to set your domain(s) to renew/update or renew all:

 - Cron:
-    - edit the created file, uncomment line(s)
+    - edit the created file in /etc/cron.d and uncomment line(s)
 - Systemd:
     - `systemctl enable --now freenom-renew-all.timer`
     - `systemctl enable --now freenom-update@example.tk.timer`
     - `systemctl enable --now freenom-update@mysubdom.example.tk.timer`

-    _If systemd is not available on your system the installer will use cron instead._
+_If systemd is not available on your system, the installer will use cron instead._

 ### Manual setup